 As a starting point, your service should aim to meet Level AA of the Web Content Accessibility Guidelines (WCAG) 2.0.

-Your service should be tested by disabled people, older people, and people who use assistive technologies.
+Your service should be tested with disabled people, older people, and people who use assistive technologies.
 You should aim to do this at least twice as your service is developed.

 Accessibility statements and policies